specifysystems/lmpy/docs/sphinx/_sources/tutorial/pam_randomization.rst.txt

 that other PAM randomization methods are far too slow to operate on these large PAMs, if they can even operate at all at these data scales.
-In response to this issue, we have created our own algorithm for randomizing PAMs while maintaining row and column marginal totals.
+In response to this issue, we have created our own algorithm for randomizing PAMs while maintaining row and column marginal totals (Grady in prep).
 Our algorithm utilizes a heuristic to create an approximation of a valid randomization which is then corrected so that the marginal totals are maintained.
 This approach provides multiple benefits when creating randomizations.
 First, the flexibility afforded by allowing the heuristic to generate an invalid result allows us to operate on each matrix cell independently, and therefore allows us to create heuristics that utilize parallelization, resulting in faster running times, a reduced memory footprint, and better utilization of modern compute resources.
 Next, our algorithm is open source and easily pluggable, so new heuristics can be developed by the larger community and easily incorporated.
 Third, the design of the algorithm does not require anything other than the marginal totals to be known about the observed matrix which eliminates bias that it may cause.
 It should be noted that the reduced memory footprint of this algorithm, independence from the observed PAM, and utilization of parallel compute resources not only speed up individual runs of the algorithm but allow for multiple instances of the algorithm to run concurrently on a single machine, further reducing the time required to create a null model.

 The choice of heuristic approximation function can have a significant impact on our algorithm.
 It is possible to create bias in the algorithm with a poorly